-Currently, I no longer suffer with the physical co-morbidities.
+Currently, I no longer suffer with the physical comorbidities.
 I am able to walk and even sometimes run around the yard with my children.
 I even got on a bike!
 I no longer suffer from depression and my energy level is off the charts.
-After having undergone my surgery, I realized that many people don't truly understand what its like to be affected by obesity unless they walked in our shoes.
+After having undergone my surgery, I realized that many people don't truly understand what its like to be obese unless they walked in our shoes.